 The timeliness of your Hemerocallis planting is potentially important.

-Your Hemerocallis can potentially reach heights between 1 and 6 feet, and will generally spread out to a width of 2 to 4 feet.
+Your Hemerocallis can potentially reach heights between one and six feet and will generally spread out to a width of two to four feet.

-If you’re planting multiple specimens, you’ll space them 1 to 4 feet apart, depending on your patience reserves; patient gardeners will find theirs filling out in 2-3 years and eating up that space, but folks who want to make an impression NOW will space their daylily plantings closer to 1 foot apart.
+If you’re planting multiple specimens, you’ll space them one to four feet apart, depending on your patience reserves; patient gardeners will find theirs filling out in 2-3 years and eating up that space, but folks who want to make an impression NOW will space their plantings closer to one foot apart.

-Daylilies are at their best with about 8 hours of sunlight each day.
+Daylilies are at their best with about eight hours of sunlight each day.
 They thrive in morning light where they receive shade from the hot late afternoon sun.

 These plants don’t require much fertilizer, so an annual addition of compost will be all the added nutrients you need.